saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 Now I have created a plot to see how the predicted value is similar with
 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-(optional) Now for just verification i am trying to get a Residuals of the data that is present in Iowa
+(optional) Now for just verification, i am trying to get a Residuals of the data that is present in Iowa

     ##             Df Sum Sq Mean Sq F value  Pr(>F)